 The problem with this question is that it's completely the wrong question to be asking!

 Successful personal chefs know that they don't want just anybody as a client.
 They want people that are willing, ready and able to purchase their services and understand their worth.
-These people are the target market.
+These people are their target market.

 Who is NOT the target market?
 The opposite - people who don't value your worth, ask for discounts, or balk at your pricing model.

 If you find yourself offering coupons or discounts, it's the golden sign that you're targeting the wrong people.
-Learning the foundations of marketing will you target the right clients.
+Learning the foundations of marketing will help you target the right clients.